-You're trying to upload a certificate and key for Heroku SSL or the SSL Endpoint add-on, but you're receiving an error like:
+You're trying to upload a certificate and key for Heroku SSL, but you're receiving an error like:

 Resolving trust chain... failed !
 No key found that signs the certificate

 This means that the private key file you're attaching, we'll call it